Study of $\it{\Lambda}_{\it{b}}^\rm{0}$ and $\it{\Xi}_{\it{b}}^\rm{0}$ decays to $\it{\Lambda} h^+h^{'-}$ and evidence for $CP$ violation in $\it{\Lambda}_{\it{b}}^\rm{0}\to\it{\Lambda} K^+K^-$ decays: Summary of the fit results

 \section{Summary of the fit results}

-Figure~\ref{fig:ACP} shows the mass spectra of the \LzKP, \LzPP and \XiPK decays, separately for baryon and antibaryon samples.
 Figure~\ref{fig:mass spectrum} shows the mass spectra used to obtain yields of signal channels for branching fraction calculations of (a)(b) $\Lb(\Xibz)\to\Lz \Kp\Km$, (c) \LzKP, (d) \XiPK, and \mbox{(e)(f) $\Lb(\Xibz)\to\Lz \Kp\Km$} decay modes.
 The same BDT classifier is used in selecting candidates for the $\Lb$ and $\Xibz$ modes, but with a different figure-of-merit (FoM) used to choose the optimal requirement.
-Due to the relatively smaller number of $\Xibz$ signal yields, when determining its selection criteria the $N_{\rm{S}}/(\sqrt{N_{\rm{B}}} + 2.5)$ FoM method is applied, as shown in Fig.~\ref{fig:mass spectrum} (b)(d)(f), whereas when studying the $\Lb$ modes, the $N_{\rm{S}}/\sqrt{N_{\rm{S}} + N_{\rm{B}}}$ FoM method is applied, as shown in Fig.~\ref{fig:ACP} and Fig.~\ref{fig:mass spectrum} (a)(c)(e).
-Figure~\ref{fig:mass_ref} shows the mass spectrum of the control channel $\Lb\to\Lc(\to\Lz\pip)\pim$.
+Due to the relatively smaller number of $\Xibz$ signal yields, when determining its selection criteria the $N_{\rm{S}}/(\sqrt{N_{\rm{B}}} + 2.5)$ FoM method is applied, as shown in Fig.~\ref{fig:mass spectrum} (b)(d)(f), whereas when studying the $\Lb$ modes, the $N_{\rm{S}}/\sqrt{N_{\rm{S}} + N_{\rm{B}}}$ FoM method is applied, as shown in Fig.~\ref{fig:mass spectrum} (a)(c)(e).